 From beauty products to natural cleansers, tea tree oil is definitely having a moment.
 But beyond its current trend status, this essential oil has been used for centuries by indigenous groups in Australia to promote targeted healing.
 Tea tree oil is derived from the leaves of the Melaleuca alternifolia plant, a small tree native to southeastern Australia, but it’s since become popular all over the world.
-Whether you’re looking to resolve a specific wellness issue or simply boost your natural beauty arsenal, here are 10 of the best uses for tea tree oil.
+Whether you’re looking to resolve a specific wellness issue or simply boost your natural beauty arsenal, here are 15 of the best uses for tea tree oil.
+Read on to learn some genius everyday uses.

 There’s a good reason that tea tree oil has been showing up more and more in our favorite shampoos.
 A natural cleanser, tea tree oil supports hair health without the use of chemicals, making it an ideal ingredient for restoring hair to its natural beauty and shine.